Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators: Overlaps

 The triangular tile is of the type depicted for $N=3,M=R=1$ and $N=4,M=R=1$, together with the overlap of wave-functions to compute:

-As for the overlap of case II, exchanging bra/ket and considering leads to a slightly different overlap formula.
-Indeed, for two edges of widths $N,R$ carrying two bra, and one edgeof width $M$ with a ket, the reductions of $n=M-N-R$ propagators $\phi_2$ to the point $x_2$ is reached after an amputation of graph-building operator in the tile, leading to the following formula:
+As for the overlap of case II, exchanging bra/ket leads to a slightly different overlap formula.
+Indeed, for two edges of widths $N,R$ carrying two bra, and one edge of width $M$ with a ket, the reductions of $n=M-N-R$ propagators $\phi_2$ to the point $x_2$ is reached after an amputation of graph-building operator in the tile, leading to the following formula:

 \end{itemize} The overlaps described in case (IV) cover the most general occurrence, comprehending (III) whenever there are no reductions ($n=0$) as well as the cases (II) whenever $M=0$, $R=0$ or $N=0$.
 Finally the case (I) is recovered from (II) for $n=0$.
 The distinction of overlaps into cases is useful to work with simpler expressions whenever possible, and to break down the general derivation into easier steps.